Access and Reuse Policy

 This policy covers the access and reuse of Content submitted to the Federated Research Data Repository (FRDR) website (the Site), https://www.frdr-dfdr.ca/, and the services available on or at the Site (taken together, the Service), including licensing, citation and attribution, and metrics and privacy.
 The access and reuse of Content from the metadata records of third-party repositories that are discoverable by searching the Site are governed by the license terms for the Content at the source repository.
-See the Metadata Harvesting Policy for complete information about the Service’s metadata harvesting protocols and activities associated with the search and discovery of third-party data repositories.

 The Service uses the Creative Commons scheme to clearly articulate the license under which Content submitted to the Service is available for access and reuse.